Shin Gallery: Notable exhibitions and projects

-Lucio Fontana & Carla Prina: Spazio e Forma marked Carla Prina’s largest US show to date.
+Lucio Fontana & Carla Prina: Spazio e Forma marked Carla Prina’s largest U.S. show to date.
 Prina was shown at the Venice Biennale in 1942 and the Quadriennale Rome in 1955 yet was largely forgotten.
 She employed her use of color as armor, contrasting bright colors with undulating forms on canvas.
 Prina had a close artistic relationship with Lucio Fontana.
 Spazio e Forma explored the depths to which two Italian artists, male and female, celebrity and obscure, explored abstraction.

 Residency Program

 The Wayne Nowack Artist Residency Program began in 2021 after Hong Gyu Shin acquired the Wayne Nowack collection including his 7-acre property, Lovearth, after the artist’s death in 2004.
 Every three months one artist is selected to go live on the estate and create a body of work.
 The goal of the program is to foster artist growth and creativity in an immersive and beautiful space in Upstate New York.

 Wayne Nowack (1923-2004) was an American artist that specialized in collages, paintings, and 3-D box constructions with found objects.
 He lived at Lovearth, located near Ithaca, for 50 years with his wife JeanCurtis.
 There they made art and began every day with “Our Hour,” which was an hour in the morning during which Wayne would read aloud to JeanCurtis while she knit.
 Wayne Nowack was represented by the American gallerist Allan Stone.